 If you want to learn more about how or why I started my journey of personal growth, you can read the story on my blog.
 I reveal quite a bit about my past and the series of events that led me to seek a new way of living.

-My thanks go out to you if you read this whole page.
-My intention was to share my essence and I hope I accomplished that.
+My sincere thanks go out to you if you read this whole page.
+My intention was to share some of my essence and I hope I accomplished that.
 I look forward to hearing from you and perhaps, if the conditions are right, the opportunity to be your coach.